Ozford College of Business (CRICOS No. 02573B, RTO No. 21442)

 Refunds of tuition fees in part or in full may be possible in cases of either provider default or student default.

 3.1 Situations for Full refund of tuition fees

-a) If the application for a student visa is unsuccessful: A full refund of course tuition fees less an administration fee of 5% of the Tuition Fees received by Ozford from the Student before the day of the student’s default; and AUD$ 500 will be made within 28 days.
+a) If the application for a student visa is unsuccessful: A full refund of course tuition fees less an administration fee of 5% of the Tuition Fees or $500 received by Ozford from the Student whichever is lesser before the day of the student’s default; will be made within 28 days.
 A request for refund in writing and proof of visa refusal from the Australian Government must be sent to the OZFORD upon visa refusal.

 b) If for any reason the OZFORD is unable to start delivery of the course on the specified starting date: A full refund of course tuition fees paid in advance of tuition provided by OZFORD will be made within 14 days of the specified starting date

 3.2 Situations for Partial refund of tuition fees